kovrycha-create/pulse_analytics/README.md

     ```

 That's it!
 The script will now track pageviews on your site, and you can view the stats on your Pulse Analytics dashboard.

+## CyberTech theme

+The CyberTech theme is an optional neon-clean skin that can be enabled from the dashboard header.

+- Open the dashboard and use the Theme selector in the header to switch between Classic and CyberTech.
+- The selection is persisted to localStorage and respects your OS dark-mode preference by default.
+- All CyberTech styles live under `public/styles/theme.cybertech.css` and tokens are in `styles/tokens.cybertech.css`.

+If you prefer the classic UI, select "Classic" in the header; to experience the neon CyberTech skin, select "CyberTech".